 - In a large pot, melt the butter over medium heat.
-Add the diced onion and let them cook until they soften, about 3-4 minutes.
-Add in the garlic and let it all cook another minute or two.
+Add the diced onion and let them cook until they soften about 3-4 minutes.
+Add the garlic and let it all cook another minute or two.

 - For the broccoli garnish, I just steamed the florets using a steamer bag in the microwave.
-You could also boil them in water on the stovetop until tender.
+You could also boil them on the stovetop until tender.
 Once cooked set them aside.

 - Once the soup has simmered and the broccoli is tender remove the pot from the heat.
 At this point, you can keep the soup as is, or blend it for a creamier consistency.
 I used an immersion blender to puree the soup, although you can also use a stand blender.

 - Once blended, stir in the grated cheese, a handful at a time, stirring until it’s melted.
 Reserved about 1/4 cup of the cheese to use for garnish, if desired.
 Ladle the soup into bowls and top with the steamed broccoli and crispy onions.
 Top with the remaining grated cheese and a little fresh ground pepper.